JeppeKlitgaard/DTU-02456-Deep-Learning-Project/Documents/Report/typst_template/example.typ

 Use footnotes sparingly (or not at all!) and place them at the bottom of the column on the page on which they are referenced.
 Use Times 9-point type, single-spaced.
 To help your readers, avoid using footnotes altogether and include necessary peripheral observations in the text (within parentheses, if you prefer, as in this sentence).

 = References <sec:ref>
 List and number all bibliographical references at the end of the paper.
 References may be numbered (either alphabetically or in order of appearance) or follow the author–year citation style .
-If you use a numeric style, cite references using square brackets, e.g..
+If you use a numeric style, cite references using square brackets, e.g., @C2.
 If you use an author–year style, cite using round brackets.

-#bibliography("references.bib", title: none)
+#bibliography("template.bib", title: none)

 #pagebreak()

-== Declaration of use of generative AI <nonumber>
+= Declaration of use of generative AI <nonumber>
 This declaration *must* be filled out and included as the *final page* of the document.
 The questions apply to all parts of the work, including research, project writing, and coding.

 - I/we have used generative AI tools: [yes / no]